 Buying an orchid can be as easy as picking up a plant on an impulse or as complicated as scouring specialty growers and websites for a rare specimen.
 In either case, it's a good idea to take a few steps to guarantee you're getting the healthiest plant possible, one that will hopefully survive long past its first bloom at home.

-So to answer the question “to bloom or not to bloom,” you have to consider your intentions.
-If you want to maximize the plant's chances of living and adapting to your growing conditions, it's best to buy plants that are not in bloom.
+To decide whether you want to purchase an orchid in bloom, therefore, you have to consider your intentions.
+If you want to maximize your plants' chances of living and adapting to your growing conditions, it's best to buy plants that are not in bloom.
 But if you can't resist the display of blooming orchids at your garden center, go ahead.
-Just try to pick one with lots of unopened buds so you can enjoy the bloom longer.
+Just try to pick one with lots of unopened buds so you can enjoy the blooms longer.

 Picking Your Orchid

-Picking a healthy orchid is a good idea even if the plant is meant as a gift or just a tabletop display.
+Picking a healthy orchid is important even if the plant is meant as a gift or just a tabletop display.
 You want one with nice flowers, but there are other, more important factors to consider: